Status: Adopted

 • Large Companies

-• Covers companies with over 1.000 employees and over 450 million euros turnover
+• Covers companies with over 5.000 employees and over 1.5 billion euros net worldwide turnover

-• Applies to non-EU companies having generated over 450 million euros turnover in the EU in the preceding financial year
+• Applies to non-EU companies having generated over 1.5 billion euros net turnover in the EU in the preceding financial year

 • SMEs